dalaing/cofun/blog/posts/free_and_cofree.md

 [Ed Kmett](http://comonad.com/reader/2008/the-cofree-comonad-and-the-expression-problem/}{http://comonad.com/reader/2008/the-cofree-comonad-and-the-expression-problem/) and
 [Dan Piponi](http://blog.sigfpe.com/2014/05/cofree-meets-free.html}{http://blog.sigfpe.com/2014/05/cofree-meets-free.html).

-I'll be using the terminology - and some of the instances - from Dan's post.
+I'll be using the terminology - and some of the instances - from Dans post.

 We start by introducing a new typeclass, `Pairing`:
 ```haskell